 Tim Ehrensberger

-I am a Master’s student in Interdisciplinary Sciences at ETH and in my semester project at the QuIT group, I will describe Wigner receiving outcome information by his Friend.
+English: I am a master’s student in Interdisciplinary Sciences at ETH writing my thesis in the QuIT group, I work on the so-called “Wigner’s Friend” scenario.

-The fine line is to see exactly where quantum theory breaks down in such scenarios while remaining close to the established formalism i.e. not breaking it completely.
+The fine line is to see exactly where quantum theory breaks down in such scenarios while remaining close to the established formalism i.e. not breaking it while finding out what it is.

-«He that breaks a thing to find out what it is has left the path of wisdom.» is a quote by a brilliant man called G. Graurock – and seemingly it also applies to oneself.
+«He that breaks a thing to find out what it is has left the path of wisdom. » is a quote by an enchanting man called G. Graurock – and seemingly it also applies to oneself.

 Contact: